-Transport and infrastructure in KiribatiOur listing of the primary kinds of transport compares the infrastructure of Kiribati with the average of all countries in Oceania.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in KiribatiOur listing of the primary types of transport compares the infrastructure of Kiribati with the average of all countries in Oceania.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 › Airports in Kiribati

 Road trafficThe network of roads and highways has a total length of 670 km.
 For each of the country's 128,874 inhabitants, this corresponds to 5.20 meters.
 This puts Kiribati in 109th place in the global ranking.
 However, the country's size and population density of around 159 inhabitants per km² must also be taken into account.
 Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.